Ghostbusters (franchise): Ghostbusters: Afterlife (2021)

 The third film, Ghostbusters: Afterlife, was released on November 19, 2021.
 Taking place thirty-two years after the second, the Ghostbusters have disbanded and their legacy is mostly forgotten.
-After a single mother and her children move to an Oklahoma farm they inherited from her estranged father, Egon Spengler, who went on a mission to prevent an apocalypse.
+A single mother and her children move to an Oklahoma farm they inherited from her estranged father, Egon Spengler, who went on a mission to prevent an apocalypse.
 The film was directed by Jason Reitman, son of original director Ivan Reitman, with a script co-written by himself and Gil Kenan, while Ivan Reitman served as a producer.
 The cast includes Mckenna Grace, Finn Wolfhard, Carrie Coon and Paul Rudd, and were joined by Logan Kim and Celeste O'Connor, among others.
 Additionally, Murray, Aykroyd, Hudson, Potts and Weaver appear in supporting roles, reprising their characters from the first two films.
-The film received mixed to positive reviews, but was a commercial success, earning $204 million on a $75 million budget.
+The film received mixed reviews, but was a commercial success, earning $204 million on a $75 million budget.

-Untitled Ghostbusters: Afterlife sequel (2023)

-In December 2021, Dan Aykroyd expressed interest in having the surviving three actors of the original Ghostbusters team reprise their roles in up to three additional sequels.
-On the possibility of sequels, David A. Gross of Franchise Entertainment Research felt that Afterlife performed well enough at the box office for Sony to pursue additional films.

-In April 2022 at CinemaCon, a fourth film was announced to be in early development.
-The project will serve as a sequel to Ghostbusters: Afterlife.
-Jason Reitman said this film would continue to follow the Spengler family, with the working title being called Firehouse.
-In June, Sony announced the release date of December 20, 2023.

-In December 2022, Gil Kenan was hired to replace Reitman as director.
-Principal photography is scheduled to begin in London on March 6, 2023.
+Ghostbusters: Frozen Empire (2024)

+The fourth film, Ghostbusters: Frozen Empire, was released on March 22, 2024.
+Taking place three years after the third, the Spengler family decide to leave Summerville, Oklahoma, and go back to where it all started – the iconic New York City firehouse – and help the original Ghostbusters, who have developed a top-secret research lab to take busting ghosts to the next level.
+But when the discovery of an ancient artifact unleashes an evil force, Ghostbusters new and old must join forces to protect their home and save the world from a second Ice Age.
+The film was directed by Gil Kenan, with a script co-written by himself and Jason Reitman, while Reitman served as a producer.
+Grace, Wolfhard, Coon, Rudd, Kim and O'Connor reprise their roles from Afterlife, and were joined by Kumail Nanjiani, and Patton Oswalt, among others.
+Murray, Aykroyd, Hudson, Potts and Atherton appear in supporting roles, reprising their characters from the previous films.
+The film received mixed reviews, and grossed $202 million on a $100 million budget.

 Reboot

 Ghostbusters (2016)

 The 2016 film, Ghostbusters, is a relaunch of the franchise which takes place in an alternate universe, featuring a new cast of characters, but follows a similar narrative as the original film.
 A group of eccentric researchers make discoveries within paranormal incidents with their intentions being to detect and capture ghosts, and protect New York City from those spirits.
 The film principally features a new cast, starring Kristen Wiig, Melissa McCarthy, Leslie Jones and Kate McKinnon as the all-female Ghostbuster team, along with Chris Hemsworth as their male receptionist.
-Additionally, Aykroyd, Murray, Weaver, Hudson and Potts all had small cameo roles.
+Additionally, Aykroyd, Murray, Weaver, Hudson, and Potts all had small cameo roles.
 The film was released on July 15, 2016, as Ghostbusters, with the home media released being rebranded to Ghostbusters: Answer the Call.
 It received mixed reviews, and grossed US$229 million off a US$144 million budget, after accounting for marketing, a $70 million loss.